-Characters of the PCC consultations scenario
+Characters of the PCC consultations scenario:

-- The Dr let the patient tell her story without interruption - Explored pt ideas, concerns, and expectations (ICE) - Compassionate and empathetic towards his patient. - The physician acknowledges the patient's suffering. - Discuss the history, tests, and cancer organizations and foundations - He offered a follow-up visit to talk about her feelings let the patient tell his or her story.
-So often the talk is dried up by questions that divert the flow of conversation, by changes of subject, or by behavior in the physician that expresses lack of interest (thumbing through the records or glancing at a wristwatch).
-Remember that the patient is not a disease, the patient is a human and you need to deal with their disease as well as concerns fears & expectations
+- The Dr let the patient tell her story without interruption. - Explored pt ideas, concerns, and expectations (ICE). - Compassionate and empathetic towards his patient. - The physician acknowledges the patient's suffering. - Discuss the history, tests, and cancer organizations and foundations. - He offered a follow-up visit to talk about her feelings. - Every patient who seeks help has expectations, concerns or fear. - The greatest single fault in interviewing is probably the failure to let the patient tell his or her story.
+So often the talk is dried up by questions that divert the flow of conversation, by changes of subject, or by behavior in the physician that expresses lack of interest (thumbing through the records or glancing at a wristwatch). - Remember that the patient is not a disease, the patient is a human and you need to deal with their disease as well as concerns fears & expectations.